- Do not disturb birds and animals unnecessarily. If you are near animals or birds at their nests, try to keep noise to a minimum.

-Exploring Hornstrandir: Important to know before going
+Exploring Hornstrandir: Important to Know before Going

 When visiting the pristine Hornstrandir Nature Reserve, it's crucial to follow specific rules to protect its fragile environment and ensure a safe and respectful experience.
 Here’s a comprehensive guide to what you should do and what you should avoid while exploring this unique wilderness.
 Please read these 10 important points before you embark on your trip beautiful Hornstrandir.